marcelocarlos/datasubst/SECURITY.md

 ## Reporting a Vulnerability

-Please send an email to me@marcelocarlos.com to report vulnerabilities.
+Please report a vulnerability via the [Report a Vulnerability](https://github.com/marcelocarlos/datasubst/security/advisories) option.
+Thank you!